sutefan1/TranslateAndLearn/README.md

 ### Features

 The main feature is to translate from A to B. To achieve this I used the `Google Cloud Translation API` which is free to use in the first year, like almost all APIs provided by Google.
 To keep the app working even after this first free of charge year I added the service of `Yandex`.
 Yandex provides a translation API too.
 It does come with less languages, but in general it's really useful to get started in the first place.
-So, big recommendation from myside as this service is for free.
+So, big recommendation from my side as this service is for free.
 Usually the Google Cloud Translation is used to translate the text, but if it is not working for some reason, Yandex is used as a fallback.

 Another feature is the persistent history of all translations.
 Automatically after every successful translation call the app stores the translation and its metadata in a separated history.
 This history can be accessed by pressing the right hand button on the bottom tabbar.